underpin-project/model/README.md

 We use 3 stores and describe the data organization mechanisms we use for each store.
 (TODO add references)
 - File store: implemented as Minio/S3, keeps CSV files (individual datasets):
   - **Bucket**: file space with distinct access control.
-    - Each dataspace participant&connector (eg Motor Oil is "BPNLY3SEIW.CV064VJ") has its own bucket.
+    - Each influx data asset is stored in its own bucket.
-    - The bucket includes both datasets provided (own) and consumed by the participant
+    - Buckets are owned by the organisation responsible for the data
+    -
   - Object: a CSV filename, equal to `dcat:Dataset . dct:identifier`.
     - Each dataset is a separate object.
     - Object names are unique **across buckets** (because the original participant&connector is not part of the object name)
   - TODO: Object names could be hierarchical (a subfolder hierarchy), but we don't use this
 - Time-series database: implemented using Influx
   - **Bucket**: distinct access control and disposition policies.
-    - A dataspace participant&connector may have one bucket.
+    - A dataspace participant&connector may have multiple buckets.
-  - **Measurement**: a table with homogeneous structure.
-    - Each Measurement is represented by `dcat:DatasetSeries`
+    - Each Bucket is represented by `dcat:DatasetSeries`
-    - CSV dataset with the same structure (spatial and/or or temporal slices) are ingested to the same Measurement, and have relations `dcat:inSeries` to it
+    - CSV dataset with the same structure (spatial and/or or temporal slices) are ingested to the same Bucket, and have relations `dcat:inSeries` to it
     - The metadata of a `DatasetSeries` and all its slices is **the same**, except:
       - `dct:identifier`: one has suffix "-influx", the other ".csv"
       - `dct:spatial` (if present): the Influx dataset has the union of all CSVs